bitcraftCoLtd/GitCommitInfo/readme.md

 # Overview

-This tool generates a C# source code file containing the hash of the latest commit of your local git repository.
+This tool generates a C# source code file containing the information of the latest commit of your local git repository.

 The name of the built binary is `dotnet-git-commit-info`, this is for integration with .NET Core CLI tool.